metno/pyaerocom-tutorials/README.md

 # pyaerocom-tutorials

-Tutorials and example notebooks for pyaerocom (formerly in notebooks directory of pyaerocom repo)
+Tutorials and example notebooks for pyaerocom.